Tamparuli: Tamu

 Tamu Tamparuli has long existed in the year 1974 ago and every Wednesday morning, 'Tamu' (native open-air market) is held in Tamparuli town.
-At the Tamu, produce, seafood, traditional food and drinks, handicrafts and other goods from Tamparuli and the surrounding villages are bought and sold.
+At the Tamu, local produce, seafood, traditional food and drinks, handicrafts, and various other items from Tamparuli and surrounding villages are bought and sold.
+The Tamparuli Market is also a great place for locals to socialise and gather as they conduct their business.
+A larger Tamu is also held in the town of Tamparuli, which will take place on 2 and 3 March 2020, organised by the Farmers and Livestock Farmers Association (PETANAH).